tiyd-rails-2015-01/battleship_objects/README.md

 ### Deliverables

 * **A Drawing.** Draw your classes, their methods, their instance variables, and their relationships out on a piece of paper.
 At the conclusion of your work, make sure to give the paper to your instructor.
-* **A Repository.** Create your own github repository.
-Call it `battleship_objects`.
+* **A Repository.** Fork this repository.
-* **A README.** Create a `README.md` file.
+* **A README.** Wipe out this README file and create your own.
 Describe each of your classes individually in the README.
 Include a description of each method (behavior) you're giving them.
 You should start this before writing any code, but it's fine (and good) if you modify it as you code later.
 * **Ruby Files Containing Classes.** Create one `.rb` file for each of your classes.
 * **One Ruby File Instantiating Objects.** After your classes exist, it will be time to bring them all together.
 You'll create an additional ruby file called "battleship_objects.rb" and write code in that file that instantiates each of your objects (HINT: this means calling `.new` on each class and passing it the appropriate information).

 After you fulfill each requirement below, `git add` and `git commit`.
 After your work is complete, make sure to `git push` to get your changes up to github.
 Feel free to push more than once along the way, of course.

-Send the link to your repository to your instructor.
+Make a pull request when you're done.

 ### Requirements